FarDust/terraform-infrastructure/README.md

 # Terraform Infrastructure

-This module is the base for my personal projects infrastructure.
-It is used to create the following resources:
+This module serves as the foundation for the infrastructure of my personal projects.
+It leverages Terraform, a popular Infrastructure as Code (IaC) tool, to provision and manage resources in an automated, consistent, and manageable manner.

-- Workload Identity Pool
+The module is designed to create the following resources:

+- Workload Identity Pool (Github): This resource allows your GitHub actions to authenticate with Google Cloud services.
+It provides a secure way to manage and authorize my GitHub workflows.

 ## Modules Docs